jostylr/role-dnd-hybrid/src/data.md

 Armor with dex restriction limits gives disadvantage to dodge (if some dex allowed) and double disadvantage if no dex allowed.
 No penalty on parry or shield.
 Other uses of dex skills follow similarly as sensible.
-Penalty on stealth checks is -10 for those that have that property and the strength checks get a -5 if not strong enough level (13 -> +2, 15-> +3).
+Penalty on stealth checks is double disadvantage for the armors that have that property and strength related skills get half disadvantage for STR13 and disadvantage for STR15.

-Moving away from enemies either requires half speed to maintain defense or their is a -8 to defense.
+Moving away from enemies either requires half speed to maintain defense or double disadvantage to defense.

 Ranged: Disadvantage on long-range attacks and close quarters.

-Cover: Half cover +3 defense, 3/4 cover +6 defense, total cover can't be targeted.
+Cover: Half cover advantage defense, 3/4 cover double advantage defense, total cover can't be targeted.